 Satisfactory Academic Progress Appeal - If a student is unable to meet the above referenced requirements (GPA, completion rate, and maximum time frame) they may submit an appeal to the Financial Aid Office.
-The appeal must explain why the student failed to make Satisfactory Academic Progress and what changes have occurred which will ensure

-Satisfactory Academic Progress will be met at the next evaluation (the end of the next term).
+The appeal must explain why the student failed to make Satisfactory Academic Progress and what changes have occurred which will ensure Satisfactory Academic Progress will be met at the next evaluation (the end of the next term).
 While there is no limit on the number of appeals a student may submit when they fail to meet Satisfactory Academic Progress, the cause cannot be duplicated.
 The student must have a unique situation preventing them from meeting Satisfactory Academic Progress requirements (car accident, death in immediate family, pregnancy, serious illness, etc.).
-The Satisfactory Academic Progress Appeal will be reviewed by an Appeals Committee.
+Appeals must be submitted per the guidance on the SAP appeal form and will be reviewed by a committee.